 A grandmother buys gifts and has them shipped directly to her grandkids, but the AVS filter flags the orders as fraudulent.

-A couple is travelling out of country, and while ordering something online to be delivered to their home, the fraud filter declines it based on their current location.
+A couple is travelling out of the country, and while ordering something online to be delivered to their home, the fraud filter declines it based on their current location.